Danryg/Learning-React/React native/Native - Setting up the Environment.md

 Install the Expo Client app on your phone either via app store or google play store

 ### 4.Install an IDE
-While creating these notes i am going to use Visual Studio Code refereed to ass VS code
+While creating these notes i am going to use Visual Studio Code refereed to as VS code